Harsco (NYSE:HSC) Price Target Cut to $15.00 by Analysts at KeyCorp

-Harsco (NYSE:HSC) had its price target trimmed by KeyCorp from $24.00 to $15.00 in a research report sent to investors on Thursday morning, Benzinga reports.
-The brokerage currently has an overweight rating on the industrial products company’s stock.
+Harsco (NYSE:HSC) had its price objective lowered by KeyCorp from $24.00 to $15.00 in a report issued on Thursday, Benzinga reports.
+The firm presently has an “overweight” rating on the industrial products company’s stock.
+KeyCorp’s target price indicates a potential upside of 144.70% from the company’s previous close.
 KeyCorp also issued estimates for Harsco’s Q1 2020 earnings at $0.01 EPS and Q4 2020 earnings at $0.25 EPS.

-In other Harsco news, SVP Jeswant Gill purchased 6,486 shares of the stock in a transaction dated Thursday, March 12th.
-The shares were bought at an average cost of $7.00 per share, with a total value of $45,402.00.
-Following the completion of the transaction, the senior vice president now owns 40,169 shares in the company, valued at approximately $281,183.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO F Nicholas Grasberger III purchased 25,000 shares of the stock in a transaction dated Monday, March 16th.
-The stock was acquired at an average cost of $6.13 per share, for a total transaction of $153,250.00.
-Insiders have acquired 34,364 shares of company stock worth $218,568 over the last three months.
-Company insiders own 1.81% of the company’s stock.
+In other Harsco news, SVP Jeswant Gill purchased 6,486 shares of the firm’s stock in a transaction that occurred on Thursday, March 12th.
+The stock was purchased at an average cost of $7.00 per share, with a total value of $45,402.00.
+Following the purchase, the senior vice president now owns 40,169 shares of the company’s stock, valued at $281,183.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO F Nicholas Grasberger III purchased 25,000 shares of the firm’s stock in a transaction that occurred on Monday, March 16th.
+The shares were acquired at an average cost of $6.13 per share, with a total value of $153,250.00.
+Insiders have purchased a total of 34,364 shares of company stock valued at $218,568 over the last three months.
+1.81% of the stock is owned by corporate insiders.

 Harsco Corporation provides industrial services and engineered products worldwide.
 The company operates in three segments: Harsco Metals & Minerals, Harsco Industrial, and Harsco Rail.
 The Harsco Metals & Minerals segment provides on-site services of material logistics, product quality improvement, and resource recovery for iron, steel, and metals manufacturing; and value added environmental solutions for industrial co-products, as well as produces industrial abrasives and roofing granules.